bitcoin-sv/arc/doc/README.md

 ## Settings

-The settings available for running ARC are managed by [gocore](https://github.com/ordishs/gocore).
-The settings are defined in 2 files `settings_local.conf`, in the root directory, and `settings.conf`, which lives a directory level deeper.
-The settings in `settings_local.conf` override the settings in `settings.conf` and any settings that are specified as environment variables, will superceed them.
-The environment variable name is the same as the setting name.
-For example, the setting `metamorph_dbMode` can be overridden by setting the environment variable `metamorph_dbMode=...`.

-For more detailed information about the settings, please see the [gocore documentation](https://github.com/ordishs/gocore).
+The settings available for running ARC are managed by [viper](github.com/spf13/viper).
+The settings are by default defined in `config.yaml`.

 ## ARC stats